gustavodecarli/apache-royale-crux/README.md

 mvn royale:compile-app

-open -a "Google Chrome" ./target/bin/js-debug/index.html
+open -a "Google Chrome" ./target/bin/js-debug/index.html --args --disable-web-security (if this not work, run from the vscode the client)